 “I guess that is my fault,” admitted the pastor.
 “I just haven’t thought of it the past few years.
 It used to be that he would speak on a Sunday night or Wednesday night but we don’t have those services or Bible studies anymore.
 He was also an adult Sunday school teacher but we don’t do that anymore either.
 He has been a home group leader off and on over the years, but we all know that our home groups ministry has really lost momentum since we made them interest-based rather than Bible-based.
 But that’s a topic for another day.
 I guess it’s just the way church is done now – there really isn’t much place for people like Fred to minister except for the workplace or his own living room.”

 “We have to make a place then!” exclaimed the youth pastor.
 “God has given gifts of men and women to our local congregation so that all the saints can be built up in Christ!
 We need people like Fred!
 We have to identify and release people like him to do what God is calling them to do!”

 “You’re right!” agreed the pastor.
 “We need to think through what we’re doing and how we can do a better job of making disciples and releasing people to use the gifts God has given them.
 Right now, though, I want to hear more about how it went while I was gone.
 Next meeting, though, we will start an ongoing conversation about what changes we can make to do a better job of making disciples and releasing people to minister.”

-That pastor and his staff started a conversation the following week that lasted not weeks or months but years.
+That pastor and his staff started a conversation the following week that lasted not only weeks or months but even years.
 In fact, it is still going on to this day.
 How about the church you lead or attend?
 Is it a conversation that you need to have or need to start up again?
 Are you thinking through how to make disciples?
 Are you training, empowering, and releasing people to minister in the way that God desires?

 Questions for Contemplation and Discussion